Skip to Content

 pumpkin cheesecake truffles sprinkled with powdered sugar

-How to make these pumpkin cheesecake balls
+How to make pumpkin cheesecake balls

-Step 1: beat a softened block of cream cheese with the powdered sugar until fluffy.
+Step 1: Beat a softened block of cream cheese with the powdered sugar until fluffy.

 Step 2: To make the graham cracker crumbs, you will need to use either a blender or a food processor.
 The texture that you need is almost flour like and very fine.
-Simply add graham crackers and blend them into dust, then measure out 1 cup worth.
+Simply add the graham crackers and blend them into dust, then measure out 1 cup worth.

 Step 3: To the cream cheese mixture, add the graham cracker crumbs, pumpkin, pumpkin pie spice, salt, and coconut flour until smooth.